KiokoEric/The_Cook.io/README.md

   </div>

   <br>
-  <p align="center">On clicking on any of the recipes displayed in the application, the user will be directed towards a recipe detail section.
+  <p align="center">On clicking on any of the recipes displayed in the application, the user will be directed toward a recipe detail section.
 In this section the recipe selected is presented together with the necessary ingredients, clear step-by-step directions as well as a high-quality video to guide you through the cooking process</p>

 </div>